hellodx-co/macos-menu-bar-starter-kit/README.md

 # macOS Menu Bar App Starter Kit

 ![Starter Kit Banner](./assets/banner.png)
-*(Replace the placeholder above with an image or banner representing your project.)*

 Welcome to the **macOS Menu Bar App Starter Kit**!
 This repository provides starter templates for building macOS menu bar applications using Swift.
 Whether you're a beginner or a seasoned macOS developer, these templates are designed to help you kickstart your own menu bar apps and explore different functionalities with ease.